dive-be/eloquent-super/README.md

 ### Long answer

 You see, Eloquent already gives us the ability to define polymorphic relationships.
-The only thing you need to start leveraging MTI capabilities in Eloquent is a `MorphOne` relationship, that's it.
+The only thing you need to start leveraging MTI capabilities in Eloquent is a `MorphOne` relationship.
 This package adds a nice DX layer on top of the existing functionality, so it is a tad nicer to work with these kind of tightly coupled relationships.

 So, the "meat and potatoes" of this package is **delegating calls** to the defined `super` relationship (and a couple more things).
 There is no real "parent" class in an object oriented sense.
 It is a conscious decision to not sprinkle too much magic on the models.

 ### Capabilities